-Now in 2017 we’ve found balance between work and travel.
-The blog makes money, so does my husband, we work a bit, travel a bit and our lifestyle is financially viable.
+By 2017 we’d found balance between work and travel.
+The blog made money, so did my husband, we worked a bit, travelled a bit and our lifestyle was financially viable.

 We aimed to spend years in Asia travelling slowly on a very modest budget ( around $50/day).
 We found that achievable despite setbacks although slow travel didn’t really float our boat.
 Emergency surgery on Ko Phangan kept us stuck in a more expensive, but wonderful, place for a while and a bike crash took a chunk out of our savings.